sampoves/thesis-data-analysis/README.md

 Code not tested on R 4.0.0.
 However, explicit ``stringsAsFactors = TRUE`` has been added to all ``read.csv()`` and ``readOGR()`` calls.

-## Records and visitors analysis apps on Shinyapps.io
+## Records and visitors analysis apps on shinyapps.io
-You may view and explore my research data with these two ShinyApps deployed on Shinyapps.io.
+You may view and explore my research data with these two Shiny apps deployed on shinyapps.io.
 These are the same tools as I used to analyse the results of my thesis.
 Please note that these apps are pretty wonky on mobile because of limited screen space.
 Access on desktop for full functionality.

 * https://sampoves.shinyapps.io/analysis/
 * https://sampoves.shinyapps.io/visitors/